On this page:

 You could consider offering your car for sale at a public auction, but note that an auction house may charge commission for selling your car.

 Auto parts recyclers (wreckers)

 If your car is in extremely poor condition, you may wish to sell it to an auto recycler or wrecker.
 They may be able to collect your car from your home.
-A list of Victorian Automobile Chamber of Commerce (VACC) accredited recyclers can be found at the VACC website.
-We recommend you choose a licensed motor car trader from this list.
+We recommend you choose a licensed motor car trader to sell to.